SigveMartin/DataScienceNDProjects/Disaster_Response_Pipeline/README.md

 To test this on a mac;
 1. use the environment.yml to create a conda environment.
-2. Unzip the classifier.pkl file.
+2. download and Unzip the classifier.pkl file.
 3. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database